CUDA-Q Adapter v0.1

 • transpiler_flag is a flag indicating if the MQSS has to perform transpilation. true indicates the flag is active, false otherwise.

 • circuit_file_type is the circuit type submitted to the MQSS.
-The supported file types at the moment are: QASM, Quake, and QIR.
+The supported file types at the moment are: QASMi, Quake, and QIR.

 • preferred_qpu specifies the selected preferred QPU where the submitted jobs will be executed.